GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 7. [verify]Randall, L., & Sundrum, R. (1999).
 Large mass hierarchy from a small extra dimension.
 Physical Review Letters, 83(17), 3370.
 8. [verify]Recursive Simplicity Author's Model (2025).
 Recursive Teleoaitology (PSIM(I)) loop hypothesis.

+Is our universe one correlate in an infinite parrallel series of correlates in God's infinite dream?